spawaskar-cora/cora-docs/docs/user-guide/search/index.md

 !!! tip "Intellisense Engine"

-    CoRA has a built in `intellisense engine` that will provide context senstive information, options and values for the selected project and model.
+    CoRA has a built in `intellisense engine` that will provide context sensitive information, options and values for the selected project and model.

 ## Specimen Search